My Big Fat Greek Wedding 3: Release

 My Big Fat Greek Wedding 3 was released by Focus Features in the United States on September 8, 2023.

+Marketing

+In February 2023, a first look image of the film, which features the Portakalos family in Greece, was released coinciding with the announcement of the film's release date.
+On May 11, 2023, the film's official trailer was released.
+Promotional tie-ins included branded merchandise, social media campaigns which encourages fans to share personal family stories, and a recap video recapping the first two films.
+In addition, Focus Features held "Greek Week" fan events in September 2023, featuring special screenings of the film, Q&A sessions with film's cast, and cultural activities in New York and Los Angeles theaters.

+Home media

-It was released on digital platforms on September 26, 2023, three weeks after its theatrical release.
+The film was released on digital platforms on September 26, 2023, three weeks after its theatrical release.
 It was then released for Blu-ray and DVD on October 31, 2023.

 Reception

 Box office

-As of 31 October 2023, My Big Fat Greek Wedding 3 has grossed $28.5 million in the United States and Canada, and $10.6 million in other territories, for a worldwide total of $39.1 million.
+As of 31 October 2023, My Big Fat Greek Wedding 3 has grossed $28.4 million in the United States and Canada, and $10.3 million in other territories, for a worldwide total of $38.8 million.

 In the United States and Canada, My Big Fat Greek Wedding 3 made $3.7 million on its first day, including $550,000 from Thursday night previews.
 It went on to debut to $10 million from 3,650 theaters, finishing third at the box office behind fellow newcomer The Nun II and holdover The Equalizer 3.
 In its second weekend the film made $4.7 million (a drop of 53%), finishing in fourth.